 - The solid cast pig is available in the cup, disc, or a combination cup/ disc design.

-- Because of the cost to redress a mandrel pig, many companies use the solid cast pig up through 14 inches or 16 inches.
+- Because of the cost to redress a mandrel pig, many companies use the solid cast pig up to 14 inches or 16 inches.

 - Solid cast pigs are used

 - removing condensate and water from wet gas systems.

 - Controlling paraffin build-up in crude oil systems.

 In-line inspection PIG tools are used to carry out various types of tasks including:

 - Measuring pipe diameter/geometry